luminaxster/CS211-Spring2024-P2/README.md

 ###  CS 211: Object Oriented Programming - Spring 2024

 The purpose of this assignment is to practice using a generic class via `ArrayList`.
-Your task is to create a set of classes for the `sublime` package.
+Your task is to create a set of types for the `sublime` package.
 This will require an understanding of generics, interfaces, exceptions, enumerations, and two types from the Java `collections` framework, and the `westworld` package.

 ## ChangeLog